CumulusNetworks/docs/content/cumulus-linux-511/Installation-Management/Zero-Touch-Provisioning-ZTP.md

 ```
 cumulus@switch:~$ nv action enable system ztp
+The operation will perform enable of the ZTP.
+Type [y] to perform enable of the ZTP.
+Type [N] to cancel an action.

+Do you want to continue? [y/N]
 ```

-If you add the `force` option, ZTP enables and activates the provisioning process even if ZTP already ran on a previous boot up or if you made manual configuration changes.
+If you add the `force` option, ZTP enables and activates the provisioning process without prompting you for confirmation.

 ```
 cumulus@switch:~$ nv action enable system ztp force
+ction executing ...
+Enabling ZTP for next reboot
+Action executing ...
+Action succeeded
 ```

 The following example disables ZTP and deactivates the provisioning process.
 If a ZTP script is currently running, ZTP is not disabled.

 ```
 cumulus@switch:~$ nv action disable system ztp
+The operation will perform disable of the ZTP.
+Type [y] to perform disable of the ZTP.
+Type [N] to cancel an action.

+Do you want to continue? [y/N]
 ```

-If you add the `force` option, ZTP disables and deactivates the provisioning process even if a ZTP script is currently running.
+If you add the `force` option, ZTP runs without prompting you for confirmation.

 ```
 cumulus@switch:~$ nv action disable system ztp force
+Action executing ...
+Disabling ZTP for next reboot
+Action executing ...
+Action succeeded
 ```

 The following example manually runs ZTP from the beginning.
 If you made manual configuration changes, ZTP considers the switch as already provisioned and exits.

 ```
 cumulus@switch:~$ nv action run system ztp
+The operation will perform rerun of the ZTP.
+Type [y] to perform rerun of the ZTP.
+Type [N] to cancel an action.

+Do you want to continue? [y/N]
 ```

-If you add the `force` option, ZTP runs even if you made manual configuration changes.
+If you add the `force` option, ZTP runs without prompting you for confirmation.

 ```
 cumulus@switch:~$ nv action run system ztp force
+Action executing ...
+Running ZTP using discovery process
+Broadcast message from root@leaf01 (somewhere) (Fri Oct 11 19:30:16 2024):
+ZTP: Attempting to provision via ZTP DHCP from http://192.168.200.1/cumulus-ztp
+Broadcast message from root@leaf01 (somewhere) (Fri Oct 11 19:30:16 2024):
+ZTP: Provisioning via ZTP DHCP complete
+Action executing ...
+Action succeeded
 ```

 The following example manually runs ZTP and specifies a custom URL for the ZTP script.
 If you made manual configuration changes, ZTP considers the switch as already provisioned and exits.

 ```
 cumulus@switch:~$ nv action run system ztp url https://myserver/mypath/cumulus-ztp.sh
+The operation will perform rerun of the ZTP.
+Type [y] to perform rerun of the ZTP.
+Type [N] to cancel an action.

+Do you want to continue? [y/N]
 ```

 The following example manually runs ZTP from the `/home/cumulus` directory on the switch.
 If you made manual configuration changes, ZTP considers the switch as already provisioned and exits.

 ```
 cumulus@switch:~$ nv action run system ztp url /home/cumulus/cumulus-ztp.sh
+The operation will perform rerun of the ZTP.
+Type [y] to perform rerun of the ZTP.
+Type [N] to cancel an action.

+Do you want to continue? [y/N]
 ```

-If you add the `force` option, ZTP runs even if you made manual configuration changes.
+If you add the `force` option, ZTP runs without prompting you for confirmation.

 ```
 cumulus@switch:~$ nv action run system ztp url https://myserver/mypath/cumulus-ztp.sh force